1. They're both staged on islands

 Every year, a DJ battle is staged between the parties in government and the opposition, with the victors claiming both bragging rights and a shiny trophy.
 In 2016 the government came out on top thanks to their choice of Swedish pop staples from the likes of Håkan Hellström and Veronica Maggio.
 The opposition Alliance's trump card of Spice Girls favourite Wannabe apparently wasn't enough.
 Only in Sweden.

-EU Minister Ann Linde and Education Minister Aida Hadzialic at the DJ battle.
+Culture minister Alice Bah Kuhnke and EU minister Ann Linde at last year's DJ battle.
 Photo: Henrik Montgomery/TT

 Article first published in 2016 and updated in 2017.